Carlo Cudicini: 2004–06

-2005–06

-Cudicini again was second choice to Čech, and managed only four league appearances as Chelsea won the Premier League for the second year in a row.
-At the end of that season, Cudicini had saved 6 of the 12 penalties he had faced while between the posts for Chelsea, furthering his reputation as an excellent penalty stopper.
+Cudicini again was second choice to Čech, and managed only four league appearances as Chelsea won the Premier League for a consecutive season.
+In January 2006, having played 16 out of 90 fixtures since the signing of Čech, and only five times that season, he signed a new contact lasting until 2009.
+At the time of signing the contract, he had saved half of the 12 penalties he had faced.

 2006–07

-After Petr Čech was named in the FIFPro and Champions League 2005–06 team of the season, there was a great deal of speculation about Cudicini's future at Chelsea, leading to Cudicini release a statement confirming that he was comfortable at Chelsea, and hoped to help the team capture its first-ever Champions League title.
-He silenced rumours that he was looking for a return to Italy when he signed an extension to his Chelsea contract in February 2006.
-He was then contracted to Chelsea until the summer of 2009.

 On 14 October 2006, in a league game against Reading, he was knocked unconscious and had to be stretchered off the pitch while wearing an oxygen mask after coming on as a substitute for first-choice goalkeeper Čech. Čech was believed to be sidelined for up to a year, leaving Cudicini as the most senior goalkeeper available at Chelsea.
 However, even though he had fully recovered and returned to training, Cudicini faced a battle to dislodge third-choice goalkeeper Henrique Hilário, who had been playing well in Čech's and Cudicini's absence.
-After Hilário conceded four goals in two matches, Chelsea manager José Mourinho decided to put Cudicini in goal against Aston Villa in their fourth round match of the League Cup.
+After Hilário conceded four goals in two matches, Chelsea manager José Mourinho decided to put Cudicini in goal against Aston Villa in their fourth-round match of the League Cup.
 Chelsea won that match 4–0 and Cudicini took over goalkeeping duties from Hilário.

 However, after returning to action in Chelsea's 2–0 defeat to Liverpool at Anfield in late January 2007, Čech kept both Cudicini and Hilário out of the first team.
 Cudicini's lack of action for Chelsea since 2004 and his reluctance to move to a new club saw him described as "the world's most unambitious footballer" by The Daily Telegraph in 2008.
-Cudicini was on the bench as Chelsea won the 2007 FA Cup Final, but Hilario was preferred as the substitute goalkeeper as they won the 2007 Football League Cup Final.
+Cudicini was on the bench as Chelsea won the 2007 FA Cup final, but Hilario was preferred as the substitute goalkeeper as they won the 2007 Football League Cup final.